grafana/xk6-browser/README.md

 **xk6-browser** is a k6 extension adding support for automation of browsers via the [Chrome Devtools Protocol](https://chromedevtools.github.io/devtools-protocol/) (CDP).

-Special acknowledgement to the authors of [Playwright](https://playwright.dev/) and [Puppeteer](https://github.com/puppeteer/puppeteer) for their trailblazing work in this area.
+Special acknowledgment to the authors of [Playwright](https://playwright.dev/) and [Puppeteer](https://github.com/puppeteer/puppeteer) for their trailblazing work in this area.
 This project is heavily influenced and in some regards based on the code of those projects.

 ## Goals

-- Bring browser automation to the k6 testing platform while supporting core k6 features like VU executors, scenarios, metrics, checks, thresholds, logging, DNS remapping, IP block lists etc.
+- Bring browser automation to the k6 testing platform while supporting core k6 features like VU executors, scenarios, metrics, checks, thresholds, logging, DNS remapping, IP blocklists, etc.
 - Test stability as the top priority by supporting non-flaky [selectors](https://playwright.dev/docs/selectors) combined with [auto-waiting](https://playwright.dev/docs/actionability/) for actions just like Playwright.
 - Aim for rough API compatibility with [Playwright](https://github.com/microsoft/playwright).
-The reason for this is two-fold; for one we don't want users to have to learn a completley new API just to use xk6-browser, and secondly it opens up for using the [Playwright RPC server](https://github.com/mxschmitt/playwright-go) as an optional backend for xk6-browser should we decide to support that in the future.
+The reason for this is two-fold; for one we don't want users to have to learn a completely new API just to use xk6-browser, and secondly, it opens up for using the [Playwright RPC server](https://github.com/mxschmitt/playwright-go) as an optional backend for xk6-browser should we decide to support that in the future.
-- Support for Chromium compatible browsers first, and eventually Firefox and WebKit based browsers.
+- Support for Chromium compatible browsers first, and eventually Firefox and WebKit-based browsers.

 ## FAQ